opencasestudies/ocs-template-quarto/README.md

   * [ ] Update Case Study Title
   * [ ] Update any header booleans for section inclusion or add additional short code content-hidden sections as necessary
 * [ ] _main_image.qmd
+  * Provides an example of including images with Quarto
 * [ ] _ocs_frontmatter.qmd
 * [ ] _cite.qmd
 * [ ] _motivation.qmd
+  * Provides an example of including images with Quarto (including those that you can click to open in a larger preview)
 * [ ] _main_question.qmd
 * [ ] _los.qmd
   * [ ] _data_science_los.qmd